Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Conversely, the distance between centers (DBC) refers to the maximum length of the material that a mini lathe can accommodate.
 By this, we mean how long your projects can be.
 It is essential to check these two things to ensure that the equipment you choose can handle the size of the tasks at hand.

 Mini metal lathes come in varying sizes, with industrial lathes having the largest sizes.
-To know the right size of a mini lathe to go for, you should consider several factors, such as the type of project in hand as well as the space in your workshop.
+To know the correct size mini-lathe to go for, you should consider several factors, such as the type of project in hand as well as the space in your workshop.
 If you have a compact or restricted area, then we wouldn’t recommend that you go for a large-sized lathe.
 Big lathes need adequate space for optimal usage.

 The best mini lathe should feature variable speed control capabilities.
 A lathe meant for use at home should have between 30RPM and 1200RPM.
-If you want lathes that can perform more intensive tasks, you should go for machines that can handle anything above 2000RPMs.
-However, RPM should not be a bother to you since you will rarely need high-speed rotations, except when working on projects that require a lot of polishing.
+If you want lathes that can perform more intensive tasks, you should use machines that can handle anything above 2000RPMs.
+However, RPM should not bother you since you will rarely need high-speed rotations, except when working on projects that require a lot of polishing.

 Another critical factor you need to consider when buying a mini metal lathe is power.
 Small mini lathes typically feature electrical motors that range from 1-3HP.
 Beyond that, you can easily find mini-lathes that can operate on a regular single-phase supply, which means you can plug them into your home outlet.
 3-phase power supply mini lathes will need a converter or inverter.